-The length of the contract will be from the date of award, approximately March 16, 2020, for 2 years, approximately February 28, 2022.
-The contract will have one (1) 1-year renewal option, which will be exercised at the sole discretion of the Trust.
+The length of the contract will be from the date of award, approximately April 3, 2023, for approximately 1 year until June 30, 2024.

+The contract will include four (4) 1-year renewal options, which will be exercised at the sole discretion of the Trust.

-Unless otherwise provided in this RFP, the Trust and the successful offeror/contractor agree: (1) that any holding over of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect, and (2) to provide written notice to the other party of the intent to cancel such month-to-month extension at least 30-days before the desired date of cancellation.
+Unless otherwise provided in this RFP, the Trust and the successful offeror/contractor agree: (1) that any extension of the contract excluding any exercised renewal options, will be considered as a month-to-month extension, and all other terms and conditions shall remain in full force and effect and (2) the procurement officer will provide notice to the contractor of the intent to cancel such month-to-month extension at least 30 days before the desired date of cancellation.
+A month-to-month extension may only be executed by the procurement officer via a written contract amendment.

 SEC.
-2.04 DELIVERABLES
+3.03 DELIVERABLES

-The contractor will be required to provide the following deliverables:
+The successful offeror will be required to provide the following deliverables:

-- A. Submit a copy of the project management document for each work plan which includes details of work plans, timelines and responsible parties for each recommendation outlined in the Crisis Now Consultative Report.
-This will be submitted within the first three months of contract award. - B. Submit quarterly written reports which summarize the status of work groups' activities on work plans.
-Reports may include visual graphics to communicate priorities and other pertinent details. - C. Submit community specific customized program and operating models for each component of the Crisis Now model including mobile crisis outreach teams, 23 hour observation/stabilization and short term crisis stabilization programs. - D. Submit summary of community specific plans for implementation of programming. - E. Regular telephonic and in person status updates for the Trust.
-Initially these updates will be scheduled weekly and then shift to a schedule of bi weekly updates.
+- Submit a copy updating the project management workplan document for each work plan which includes details of work plans, timelines and responsible parties for each recommendation outlined in the Crisis Now Consultative Report.
+This will be submitted within the first month of contract award. - Submit quarterly written reports which summarize the status of work groups' activities on work plans.
+Reports may include visual graphics to communicate priorities and other pertinent details. - Submit community specific customized program and operating models for each component of the Crisis Now model including mobile crisis outreach teams, 23-hour observation/stabilization and short-term crisis stabilization programs. - Submit summary of community specific work plans for implementation of programming. - Regular telephonic and in person status updates for the Trust.
+Initially these updates will be scheduled weekly and then shift to a schedule of biweekly updates.

 SEC.
-2.05 CONTRACT TYPE
+3.04 CONTRACT TYPE

-This contract is a Firm Fixed Price contract.
+This contract is a time and materials contract.

 SEC.
-2.06 PROPOSED PAYMENT PROCEDURES
+3.05 PROPOSED PAYMENT PROCEDURES